 As a writer, in addition to her blog, Bridgette is a former writer for About.com and Answers.com, worked as the Style Contributor for Vogue Patterns Magazine, and writes regularly for other print and online publications.

-Bridgette gives back her time in several ways.
-She has volunteered her time and decades of fashion experience back to her alma mater, The Fashion Institute of Technology, as a critic and mentor to fashion design students, and, in honor of her father who she lost in 1997, has chosen Melanoma and skin cancer awareness as her charitable platform, often planning fashion-related fundraising events on behalf of the Melanoma Research Foundation.
-Additionally, 1/2 the revenue that is earned through subscriptions to her Facebook Group is donated to different organizations and charities supporting ethical fashion, human rights, and sustainability.
+Bridgette believes service and giving back should be a part of life.
+She volunteers at her alma mater, The Fashion Institute of Technology, as a design critic and industry mentor to fashion design students.
+In honor of her father who she lost in 1997, has chosen Melanoma and skin cancer awareness as her charitable platform, often planning fashion-related fundraising events on behalf of the Melanoma Research Foundation.
+She is also involved in the Unitarian Universalism prison ministry program, Worthy Now.

 Bridgette lives in Carroll Gardens, Brooklyn with her husband, Frank, and their two rescue cats, Clementine Buttons and Titus Sexyface.
-An avid knitter, when she isn’t speaking with retailers, blogging, or ripping a client’s closet apart, she can be found working away on her current project.
+An avid knitter, when she isn’t working with clients or clacking away on her laptop getting her next blog post done, she can be found working on her next project.